 </div>

-You can remove any standard HTML tags, for example:
+You can remove any standard HTML tags, such as:

 - Remove italics and emphasis: